3di-for-openrobotics/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 3 Record services
 ^^^^^^^^^^^^^^^^^

-To record service data, the following options are supported.
+Use ``--services`` to record named services, or ``--all-services`` to record every available service.
-Service data can be recorded with topics at the same time.
+You can record services and topics at the same time.

 To record specific services: